Regulation Changes Effective 8/2019

 Ticket Start Time

 The ticket life will be calculated by adding 17 calendar days to the start date and time requested on the ticket.
-For example, a ticket with a start time of 9/1/19 at noon would have an expiration date of 9/18/19 at noon.
 Refresh tickets should be requested anytime marks are destroyed or become unusable, but a refresh will be required if work will continue beyond the expiration date.
 In order to avoid delays, refresh tickets should be completed at least two working days before the ticket expires.
-A ticket expiration date will be added to the ticket in the near future.
+The ticket expiration date is shown/listed on the ticket.

 Mandatory Electronic Positive Response